 No toilet or reticulated water facilities are presently provided in the park, except for the toilet at Appleby Bridge.
 These facilities are required at popular locations to maintain hygiene and to limit the effects of human use on the environment.
+Toilets will dispose into contained chambers.
 This draft management plan proposes that toilets be provided at picnic areas in or adjacent to the park, as follows:

-- Clover Road West - Lower Queen Street - Confluence of the Wairoa and Wai-iti rivers (Two Rivers Walkway). - Challies Island - Appleby Bridge - 84.
-Develop and maintain toilets at the following five picnic areas in or adjacent to the park: Clover Road West, Lower Queen Street, Wairoa/Wai-iti confluence, Challies Island and Appleby Bridge. - 85.
-Require commercial recreation operators to provide toilets for clients at their facilities. - 86.
-Ensure toilet wastes are deposited in approved disposal systems. - 87.
+- Clover Road West - Lower Queen Street - Confluence of the Wairoa and Wai-iti rivers (Two Rivers Walkway) - Waimea West Road - Challies Island - Appleby Bridge - 89.
+Develop and maintain toilets at the following six picnic areas in or adjacent to the park: Clover Road West, Lower Queen Street, Wairoa/Wai-iti confluence, Waimea West Road, Challies Island and Appleby Bridge. - 90.
+Require commercial recreation operators to provide toilets for clients at their facilities. - 91.
+Ensure toilet wastes are deposited in approved and contained systems. - 92.
 Require organizers of activities or events in the park to provide portable toilets for the duration of the activity or event.